solo-system/solo-system.github.io/documentation/configuration.md

 use daylight savings.
 These include timezones like `Etc/GMT`, `Etc/GMT-5` (for Boston, USA),  `Etc/GMT+3` for Athens.

-If you are using the Witty Pi 2, take particular care to select a timezone that doesn't use Daylight Savings, as it will cause confusing problems with reboot times.
+If you are using [Calendars](/documentation/calendar.html), take particular care to select a timezone that doesn't use Daylight Savings, as it will cause confusing problems with reboot times.

 ### Setting the Power mode (SOLO_POWERMODE)